steven-lang/steven-lang.github.io/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 # bio: My interests include tractable probabilistic models, computer vision, and programming.
-bio: Computer Science student and research assistant at the AIML Lab TU Darmstadt
+bio: "PhD student at the AIML Lab, TU Darmstadt"

 # Interests to show in About widget
 interests:
 - Probabilistic Models
-- Generative Models
+- Sum-Product Networks
 - Computer Vision
 - Programming